daemonvision/daemonvision/README.md

 For more specific PT info...
 + my username is daedae!! <- with the exclamations!! but if you're here u probably know that
 +  I usually people watch, but I'm ALSO usually up to chat!
 If I'm totally quiet I'm probably afk or offtab, though I try to use away if i'm stepping away and busy/dnd if i'm totally offtab doing something else
-+ Sometimes I roleplay, though this is moreso with friends or in groups /party islands!!
++ Sometimes I roleplay, though this is moreso with friends or in groups /party islands with more closed off settings!
 + It's fine for people to cover/sit close but I may move out of the way to avoid cramming! but it's nothing that *bothers* me
++ my skins are also cool to take inspo from but please don't deliberatley copy anything 1 to 1 !!